danielfae/Project-3/README.md

 ### (2) Visualize another EchoNest attribute

 Choose another piece of data from EchoNest's API to visualize using a Processing sketch, either for a currently playing song or for all the songs.
+You may find the [Analyzer Documentation](http://developer.echonest.com/docs/v4/_static/AnalyzeDocumentation.pdf) useful in understanding the full range of under-documented API features.
+Similarly, the [EchoNest lab](http://static.echonest.com/labs/) may be a good starting point for brainstorming extensions and/or seeing how they work.

 ![Visualize a new EchoNest attribute](https://raw.githubusercontent.com/DGMD-E-15/Project-3/master/README_media/NewVisualizationExtension.png)